Monday Night Football: 2024 summary

-For the 2024 season, ESPN originally reduced the amount of ABC simulcasts to four, but maintained the three exclusive MNF games on ABC (Washington Commanders vs Cincinnati Bengals in Week 3, Seattle Seahawks vs Detroit Lions in Week 4, and Chicago Bears vs. Minnesota Vikings in Week 15).
+For the 2024 season, ESPN originally reduced the number of ABC simulcasts to four, but maintained the three exclusive MNF games on ABC (Washington Commanders vs Cincinnati Bengals in Week 3, Seattle Seahawks vs Detroit Lions in Week 4, and Chicago Bears vs. Minnesota Vikings in Week 15).
 In addition, in lieu of a London game, ESPN+'s exclusive game will air on a Monday night in Week 7, with the Los Angeles Chargers facing the Arizona Cardinals.
 It will be the first MNF game that ESPN+ exclusively streams.
 On October 11, ESPN announced that four more ABC simulcasts were added to the schedule.
-ESPN further announced on October 28 that ESPN+, Disney+ and NFL+ will stream an alternate broadcast Cincinnati Bengals vs. Dallas Cowboys called The Simpsons Funday Football in Week 14 that will use the league's player tracking data to render a live animated version of the game portrayed by characters from The Simpsons franchise.
+ESPN further announced on October 28 that ESPN+, Disney+ and NFL+ will stream an alternate broadcast Cincinnati Bengals vs. Dallas Cowboys called The Simpsons Funday Football in Week 14 that would use the league's player tracking data to render a live animated version of the game portrayed by characters from The Simpsons franchise.

 This is the second year in which flex scheduling applies to MNF games.
 Games between Weeks 12 and 17 enable ESPN to select more viable matchups in later weeks of the season, though ESPN waived Week 12 due to the lead time involving pre-production elements for The Simpsons Funday Football broadcast.